Manwittz/nash_equilibrium/README.md

 # Nash Equilibrium Finder

 ## Description:
-This project identifies Nash Equilibria in provided payoff matrices using C++.
+This project identifies Nash Equilibria in provided payoff matrices using C++ and Python.
 It offers capabilities for both pure strategy and mixed strategy Nash Equilibria.
-Furthermore, it now supports dynamic matrices, allowing users to define the size of the matrix they wish to analyze.
+Furthermore, it supports dynamic matrices, allowing users to define the size of the matrix they wish to analyze, and can detect multiple Nash Equilibria.

 ## Features:
 - Provides functions to identify Nash Equilibria in payoff matrices of varying dimensions for pure strategies.
+- Ability to detect and display multiple Nash Equilibria for a given matrix.
 - Web-based GUI (frontend) to input payoff matrices of custom dimensions and visualize the results.
 - Backend server (using Flask) to interface with the C++ code and provide results to the frontend.
 - Visualization of Nash Equilibrium for mixed strategies in 2x2 matrices.